CloudLabsAI-Azure/azure-ai-agents-labs/lab-4.md

-# Lab 4 - Develop a multi-agent system
+# Lab 4: Develop a multi-agent system

-## Estimated time: 30 minutes
+### Estimated time: 30 Minutes

 ## Lab scenario
 In this lab, you will be creating a multi-agent system consisting of 4 agents working together to generate reports about health plan documents.
 You will build these 4 AI Agents:

-- **Search Agent** - This agent will search an Azure AI Search index for information about specific health plan policies.
+- **Search Agent:** This agent will search an Azure AI Search index for information about specific health plan policies.
-- **Report Agent** - This agent will generate a detailed report about the health plan policy based on the information returned from the Search Agent.
+- **Report Agent:** This agent will generate a detailed report about the health plan policy based on the information returned from the Search Agent.
-- **Validation Agent** - This agent will validate that the generated report meets specified requirements.
+- **Validation Agent:** This agent will validate that the generated report meets specified requirements.
 In our case, making sure that the report contains information about coverage exclusions.
-- **Orchestrator Agent** - This agent will act as an orchestrator that manages the communication between the Search Agent, Report Agent, and Validation Agent.
+- **Orchestrator Agent:** This agent will act as an orchestrator that manages the communication between the Search Agent, Report Agent, and Validation Agent.

     ![](./media/download1upd.png)